stamberliki/Lesson1And2/README.md

 -Does the code do what has been specified in the design specification?

-- Is the code portable?
+-Is the code portable?
 The source code is likely to execute on multiple processor architectures and on different operating systems over its lifetime.
 It must be implemented in a manner that does not preclude this kind of a variety of execution environments.

 -Does the procedure used in the module solve the problem correctly?